 In the fifth chapter titled Idiot Nation Moore goes on a rant against the problems currently in our schools.
 Although I think he identifies a lot of the problems, many of the solutions he proposes are outright ridiculous.
 For instance, to any students who might pick up the book, he invites them to Mock the Vote.
 They should run for student council positions just to “drive the administration crazy”.
 He sounds serious to me, and I’m sure this will go a long way to helping out the teachers he just seemingly sympathized with a few pages earlier.
 Even with the generous salary offering we have on Long Island, there’s currently a shortage of qualified administrators, and I don’t think having kids following Moore’s suggestions will do anything to make the situation any better.

 In chapter eight, titled We’re Number One, Moore talks about the conflicts within other nations.
-When he talks of the Palestinian/Israeli conflict, he seemingly has a good solution when “writes a letter to Arafat” in which he urges the Palestinians to call a general strike and have non-violent demonstrations in the same way that Martin Luther King Jr. had in this country.
+When he talks of the Palestinian/Israeli conflict, he seemingly has a good solution when he “writes a letter to Arafat” in which he urges the Palestinians to call for a general strike and have non-violent demonstrations in the same way that Martin Luther King Jr. had in this country.
 His solution here, although presented in a satirical “letter” really seems like something that might work.
 However, a few pages later when he’s talking about the Protestant/Roman Catholic conflict in Northern Ireland, his solution is to have everyone convert to Catholicism.
 I hope he truly is being satirical here, as many Protestant denominations cannot even agree within the denomination, nevermind with each other and with Roman Catholics (as a side note, Moore shows his lack of religious knowledge when he cites the “one true Catholic church” to back up his argument.
 There’s a difference between Catholic and Roman Catholic.)

 In his Notes and Sources at the end of the book (although it was something I began referring to right from the beginning), most of his sources are magazine and newspaper articles as well as websites.
 Very few of the actual support for his arguments comes from the actual source; instead of citing the actual court decision that was leveled against Katherine Harris and the state of Florida in the 2000 election where many people with Democratic leanings were illegally purged from the Florida voting rolls, he cites other reports (news articles) on them.
-I would have likes to have seen him do a bit more in the research department.
+I would have liked to have seen him do a bit more in the research department.

 Though I did enjoy the book, and I have enjoyed Moore’s films, I don’t think I could ever take Michael Moore seriously as a political writer.
 The book is too schizophrenic as it treads the line between being constructive and satire.
 I also feel that Moore played too loose with the facts in order for the tone of the book to sound the way he wanted it.
-This is another case where I wish there was a MAYBE button when it comes to recommending it, because I have such mixed feelings.
+This is another case where I wish there was a MAYBE button when it comes to recommending it because I have such mixed feelings.
 I agree with many of his points, but because of the problems I have with the book, I just can’t recommend it.

 Categories: Book Reviews